kanthi/kanthi.in-blog/content/posts/my-sublime-text3-setup.md

 ![](/img/my-sublimetext-setup/st31.png)
 ![](/img/my-sublimetext-setup/st32.png)

-SublimeText has been my goto text editor since its launch.
-Lately I am exploring VSCode, IMHO VSCode has got best pluggin/addon support at the moment and its getting better, though little slow in startup times , it doesnt bother much for my requirements.
+SublimeText has been my goto editor since its launch.
+Lately I am exploring VSCode, IMHO VSCode has got best pluggin/addon support at the moment and its getting better, though little slow in startup times .
 Hence I have decided to have minimal ST3 setup compared to earlier in favour of VSCode.

 A File Icon
 Material Theme
-Package Control
-Terminal

 SideBar Enhancements
 Bracket​Highlighter
 Emmet

 Google’s spelling correction
 DocBlockr

 HTML-CSS-JS Prettify

- Vue Syntax Highlight

-Go Build
-GoFmt
-Gocode

-SublimeLinter
-    gometalinter

-    SublimeLinter-pyyaml
-    SublimeLinter-pyflakes
-    SublimeLinter-pycodestyle

 Git
 GitGutter

-requirementstxt